Lisa Albaugh, M.S., Licensed Clinical Professional Counselor

 Charles first came to the SCS as a pre-doctoral intern in 1996.
 Charles is a generalist, working from a Rogerian base and drawing heavily on cognitive-behavioral, family systems, feminist, multicultural, and developmental frameworks in his work with clients.
 Dr. Boudreaux has worked with a wide variety of client concerns, with a preference for individuals with interpersonal or family-related issues, chronic illness, survivors of sexual abuse, and student veterans.
 Charles loves to co-lead general therapy groups and enjoys working with couples when the opportunity arises.
 He has some expertise in career counseling, teaching, supervision, assessment, human resources, and information systems/computing.

 His research interests focus on ethics and the person of the therapist.
-Charles currently coordinates the externship program and assessments for the SCS.
+Charles currently coordinates the suicide prevention and assessments programs for the SCS.
 He also enjoys providing clinical supervision.
-Charles is happily married to a research psychologist and is the father of a delightful seventh-grade boy who is enthralled with scouting, very large roller coasters, playing the euphonium, cross-country and track, and video games.
+Charles is happily married to a research psychologist and is the father of a delightful high-school boy who is enthralled with theater, choral music, playing the euphonium, playing on his phone, very large roller coasters, and friends.
 Charles is grateful that his parents now live in town.
 Back to staff list

 Sandy L. Colbs, Ph.D., Licensed Clinical Psychologist